w62/w62.github.io/content/blog/2022-09-22-so-far-so-good.md

 In the last a couple of days, I have been researching about writing in [markdown](https://www.markdownguide.org/) and [asciidoc](https://asciidoc.org/).
 The general approach is to get the respective toolchain working, then find a hosting site.

-I now ended up with two blogs.
-This very one that you are reading and another [asciidoc](https://adoc.freepackets.net/).

 My ultimate goal is to have a blog that supports

 - markdown